zubinchopra/portaldocs/portal-sdk/templates/portalfx-permissions.md

 </Part>
 ```

-> [WACOM.NOTE] Do not define permissions on parts used in locked blades.
+**NOTE**: Do not define permissions on parts used in locked blades.
 Instead, render an empty part if the user doesn't have access to anything in it.
 This will ensure the UI doesn't render an odd "no access" message when the user simply should not see the part at all.

-> [WACOM.NOTE] Adapter parts and part references do not support defining permissions.
+**NOTE**:  Adapter parts and part references do not support defining permissions.
 The extension that controls what data will be used should define and check access.
 Extensions that use an `ExtenderViewModel` will need to expose a way to allow consumers to either check access or define the actions/scopes that need to be checked.

 #### Permission references